 - Lanterns: For an ambient glow while camping or during a power outage, a lantern can be a great alternative to a regular hand torch.

-Now that you know all about the different types of torches, you can get a torch that suites you from Just Batteries today!
+Now that you know all about the different types of torches, you can get a torch that suits you from Just Batteries today!